October Sky (band): Hell Isn't My Home (2008–2009)

-Green and Beautiful EP and Europe (2010-2011)
+Green and Beautiful EP and Europe (2010–2011)

-In January 2010, October Sky traveled to Toronto to record a three-song demo with producer Brian Moncarz at Rattlebox Studios, which is co-owned by Brian and Grammy-winning producer David Bottrill.
-The demo ended up being the basis for Green and Beautiful EP, released on September 21, 2010.
-The EP also features several live tracks and a remix of "Hell Isn't My Home" by DJ Nota.
+In January 2010, October Sky travelled to Toronto to record a three-song demo with producer Brian Moncarz at Rattlebox Studios, co-owned by Moncarz and Grammy-winning producer David Bottrill.
+The demo became the foundation for Green and Beautiful EP, released on September 21, 2010.
+The EP also includes several live tracks and a remix of "Hell Isn't My Home" by DJ Nota.

-The band took a trip to perform at The Scala in London, UK, in the World Finals of the GBOB, competing against 18 other countries on April 27, 2010.
+In April 2010, the band travelled to London, UK, to perform at The Scala in the World Finals of the GBOB competition, where they competed against entrants from 18 other countries.

-That summer, October Sky were given the opportunity to perform at the Osheaga Festival in an acoustic tent in association with War Child.
-Henceforth, in promotion of Green and Beautiful EP, October Sky ventured off to France and Belgium for an 11-day tour in November and December 2010.
+Later that summer, October Sky performed in an acoustic tent at the Osheaga Festival, in association with War Child.
+To promote Green and Beautiful EP, the band then toured France and Belgium on an 11-day run in November and December 2010.

-The band performed acoustically on Quebec's popular television show L'echelle du talent: Zero a 1000, which aired on V Tele in November, 2011, during its first season.
-They were invited back on the show at the beginning of the following season as part of the "best of" series of the first season.
+In November 2011, the band performed an acoustic set on the Quebec television programme L'échelle du talent: Zéro à 1000, which aired on V Télé during its first season.
+They were invited back at the start of the following season as part of a "best of" series.

-In March 2011, October Sky performed during Canadian Music Week in Toronto, and followed up with a headlining performance at Club Soda, a well-known venue in Montreal, where they recorded Live in Montreal EP.
-Less than a month later, the band went back to London, UK, to perform a showcase to the UK music industry and local fans, called Discovery 2 Showcase.
-Subsequently, the band returned to Toronto to perform another showcase as part of North by Northeast in June, followed by back-to-back performances at the Festival d'ete de Beloeil, a popular music festival in Beloeil, Quebec, including an opening slot for comedian Rachid Badouri.
+In March 2011, October Sky performed at Canadian Music Week in Toronto and later headlined a show at Club Soda in Montreal, where they recorded Live in Montreal EP.
+Less than a month later, they returned to London to perform in the Discovery 2 Showcase for members of the UK music industry and local fans.
+They subsequently returned to Toronto to appear in another showcase as part of North by Northeast in June, followed by two performances at the Festival d'été de Beloeil in Beloeil, Quebec, including an opening set for comedian Rachid Badouri.

-The band crossed the Atlantic Ocean once again to embark on a 2-month tour of the UK from mid-September to mid-November to develop their fan base there, featuring over 20 performances in over 10 different cities.
-They officially released their debut album Hell Isn't My Home to the UK public on October 3, 2011, along with their single "Hit the Ground", receiving radio play on NME Radio, TotalRock Radio, East Kent Radio, Emma Scott Presents and others.
+From mid-September to mid-November 2011, the band undertook a two-month tour of the UK to build their audience, performing more than 20 shows in over ten cities.
+They officially released Hell Isn't My Home in the UK on October 3, 2011, along with the single "Hit the Ground", which received radio play on NME Radio, TotalRock Radio, East Kent Radio, Emma Scott Presents, and other stations.